RosnGuild/dice_game/README.md

 ## Overworld_Map
 To edit the overworld map, you need to access files in several locations.
 First, open the rooms folder in the resource browser, and open the Overworld_Room.
 Inside, there are two types of objects. goto_Room buttons, and Overworld_Arrows.
 To change the layout of the overworld, there are a few steps:

+First, you must edit the overworld graph in scr_Overworld.
+Each node is a room, creat nodes for every room you desire, and adjacency links in the adjacency array for that node to create connections to other rooms.
+Remember that this is a directed graph, so only create links moving in one direction.
+Next is realising that graph in the UI.
+Make sure that their is 0 indexed vertex in the graph that has an edge to the first real vertex indexed 1, this is to make sure the arrows highlight properly.

 1. **create new goto_Room buttons** by duplicating the parent button for each new game room you want to place, and editing the onclick method in it's create event to point to your new room.
-See Rooms for information on creating new game rooms.
+See Rooms for information on creating new game rooms if necessary.
+Set it's step_number equal to the node number of the room you want it to point too.
-2. **Place the buttons** in the shape you want in the Overworld room, and edit their step_number variables to match the order in which the player can access them.
-1 is the first room, counting up as high as necessary.
-Rooms the same number of steps deep on different paths should share the same step_number.
+2. **Place the buttons** in the shape you want in the Overworld room to match the overworld graph.
-3. **Place overworld_arrows** between them as appropriate, and edit their step_number variables to match the button that they point *too*.
+3. **Place overworld_arrows** between them as appropriate to represent edges, and edit their step_number variables to match the button that they point *from*.

 ## Rooms
 There are three main types of rooms in the game.
 Battle_Rooms, Loot_Rooms, and Choice_Rooms.